cassiatorczon/cis1904-spring25/week01/homework/instructions.md

 We will manage Haskell versions and packages using Stack.

-1. Install [GHCup](https://www.haskell.org/ghcup/) by following the instructions on the homepage.
+1. Install [GHCup](https://www.haskell.org/ghcup/) by following the instructions for your machine on the homepage.

-   Make sure to choose "yes" when asked about installing the Haskell Language Server and better integration with Stack.
+   **Make sure to choose "yes" when asked about installing the Haskell Language Server and better integration with Stack, and if you want the installation location to PATH.**

 3. At this point, you should be able to run Haskell programs!
 (You may need to restart the terminal for the installation to take effect.)